Associate in Applied Science (A.A.S.)

 * This is a sampling of some of the four-year colleges and universities to which FLCC students have transferred.
 Please consult your advisor or the educational planning and career services office for a complete listing of transfer agreements between Finger Lakes Community College and four-year institutions.

-As a mechanical technology major, if you meet specific award criteria, you will be eligible for the G.W.
-Lisk, Inc. Excellence scholarship.
-For information on this scholarship, contact a member of the science/technology department or the financial aid office.
+As a mechanical technology major, if you meet specific award criteria, you will be eligible for the following scholarships:

 This program qualifies for funding assistance through the Advanced Manufacturing Pathway Project (DOL Grant).
 Applicants must be at least 18 years of age, unemployed, and have a high school diploma or GED.
 For more information, contact Bill Rotenberg, Advanced Manufacturing Career Navigator, via email at firstname.lastname@example.org.